U.S. approves $13.9 billion potential sale of F-15ID aircraft to Indonesia | Headlines

 - United States

+The country has been seeking to overhaul its ageing air fleet for a while, which up until today includes U.S.-made F-16 and Russian Sukhoi Su-27 and Su-30 jets.
+Media reports have said Indonesia wanted to buy more than 70 jets from France and the United States.

-Boeing is the principal contractor, the Pentagon's Defense Security Cooperation Agency said in a release.
+Boeing is the principal contractor for the F-15 jets, the Pentagon's Defense Security Cooperation Agency said in a release.
+The package would include 36 jets, spare engines, radars, night vision goggles training and technical support, the Pentagon said.

+The Pentagon's Defense Security Cooperation Agency notified Congress of the possible sale on Thursday.
+Despite approval by the State Department, the notification does not indicate that a contract has been signed or that negotiations have concluded.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)